Health economics: Healthcare demand

 In Grossman's model, the optimal level of investment in health occurs where the marginal cost of health capital is equal to the marginal benefit.
 With the passing of time, health depreciates at some rate $\delta$.
 The interest rate faced by the consumer is denoted by $r$.
 The marginal cost of health capital can be found by adding these variables: $MC_{HK}=r+\delta\,$.
 The marginal benefit of health capital is the rate of return from this capital in both market and non-market sectors.
 In this model, the optimal health stock can be impacted by factors like age, wages and education.
 As an example, $\delta\,$ increases with age, so it becomes more and more costly to attain the same level of health capital or health stock as one ages.
 Age also decreases the marginal benefit of health stock.
 The optimal health stock will therefore decrease as one ages.

 Beyond issues of the fundamental, "real" demand for medical care derived from the desire to have good health (and thus influenced by the production function for health) is the important distinction between the "marginal benefit" of medical care (which is always associated with this "real demand" curve based on derived demand), and a separate "effective demand" curve, which summarizes the amount of medical care demanded at particular market prices.
 Because most medical care is not purchased from providers directly, but is rather obtained at subsidized prices due to insurance, the out-of-pocket prices faced by consumers are typically much lower than the market price.
-The consumer sets $MB=MC$ out of pocket, and so the "effective demand" will have a separate relationship between price and quantity than will the "marginal benefit curve" or real demand relationship.
+The consumer sets $MB=MC$ out of pocket, and so the "effective demand" will have a separate relationship between price and quantity other than the "marginal benefit curve" or real demand relationship will have.
 This distinction is often described under the rubric of "ex-post moral hazard" (which is again distinct from ex-ante moral hazard, which is found in any type of market with insurance).